Back pain is the worst.

 Whether you’re in post-surgical recovery or just “threw your back out”, most back pain is treatable–without additional surgery or mind-numbing meds.
 We have multiple ways to address your back pain.
-Our specialties include physical therapy & rehab, chiropractic care, acupuncture, minimally-invasive procedures, and regenerative medicine like stem-cell therapy and PRP.
+Our specialties include physical therapy & rehab, chiropractic care, acupuncture and minimally-invasive procedures that use your body’s own blood products to help you heal.

 Call us — we listen.
 Since our pain relief center is multidisciplinary, we won’t push something on you that you don’t need.
 We want to understand what you’re experiencing as thoroughly as possible, then tailor sensible pain relief to your health situation, your goals, your timeline and your budget.

 For many patients, that means just a few sessions with just one or two types of treatment.
 For some, it takes more visits and we might blend together several different kinds of treatment.
 Either way, we’re here to help you find relief from back pain as quickly and affordably as possible